Jimmycreative/2021_grp_Team07/maintenance_manual.md

-### Client side
+### Front end

+1. Install React 18.0.0

-1. Go to front-end directory and run the following in the terminal:
+2. Go to front-end directory and run the following in the terminal:

 ```
 npm start
 ```
-Runs the app in the development mode.\

-2. Open [http://localhost:3000](http://localhost:3000) in your browser.
+3. Open [http://localhost:3000](http://localhost:3000) in your browser.